yaseminbridges/pheval-pipeline/README.md

 The workflow brings together all phases of a benchmarking run into one reproducible pipeline:
 * **Data preparation** - builds tool configuration directories and corpus structures (phenopackets + VCFs).
 * **Runner** - runs tools across all defined configuration–corpus combinations.
-* e**Analysis** - runs the benchmark to generate performance plots, summary statistics, and evaluation metrics for all Exomiser runs.
+* **Analysis** - runs the benchmark to generate performance plots, summary statistics, and evaluation metrics for all Exomiser runs.

 This pipeline streamlines the entire process from raw inputs to fully benchmarked outputs — in a single command, providing a consistent and reproducible framework for large-scale evaluations.